RaviTeja110820/aws/AWS Essentials.md

 >Automate the deployment of workloads into your AWS environment - ***AWS Quick Starts***.
 #
 ***Refactoring*** is migration strategy involves changing how an application is architected and developed, typically by using cloud-native features.

+***AWS Database Migration*** Service helps you migrate databases to AWS quickly and securely.
+The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.
+The AWS Database Migration Service can migrate your data to and from most widely used commercial and open-source databases.

 ***Repurchasing*** involves replacing an existing application with a cloud-based version, such as software found in AWS Marketplace.